 SEO copywriting for international sites: What can I do?

 Researching your field and the potential risks it presents is crucial.
 An international clothing company will encounter more difficulties than a book store.
 Make sure you have a clear strategy.
 What audiences do you want to target and what vocabulary do they use?
 Invest time in researching terms you’re unsure about.
 You can use Google Trends to compare the frequency of search terms.
 It even gives you an overview of how popular each term is by region.

 If you own or manage a bigger organization that has some money to spend, consider hiring a specialist or outsourcing copy translations.
 If you want to be cost-effective, you can also reach out to native speakers in your network.
 People may even volunteer to translate parts of your site if they like what you do.

-Writing SEO copy for multilingual and multi-regional sites requires a lot of effort, especially for non-native speakers.
+Writing SEO copy for international sites requires a lot of effort, especially for non-native speakers.
 Make sure you research what keywords particular audiences use for your products.
 Substitute your original copy for these terms to gain potential customers.
 By breaking up with false friends, you’re one step closer to realizing the potential of a multilingual site!

 Read more: SEO Copywriting: the ultimate guide »